EnzoBnl/enzobnl/cmd.md

 // generate ssh pub/private keys
 // 1. generate the keys
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
-// 2. run ssh agent in background eval "$(ssh-agent -s)"
-// 3. add it to the agent
+// 2. run ssh agent in background and 3. add it to the agent eval "$(ssh-agent -s)" && ssh-add ~/.ssh/id_rsa
-ssh-add ~/.ssh/id_rsa
 // -> public key is in ~/.ssh/id_rsa.pub

 // ssh bridge: maps port 9000 of 10.240.0.44 accessed through <host_url> to localhost:9000